-• Suppose that people in a room shake hands with some other people in the room.
+Suppose that people in a room shake hands with some other people in the room.

-Then at least two of these people will shake hands the same number of times.
+- Suppose that people in a room shake hands with some other people in the room. - Then at least two of these people will shake hands the same number of times.

-• Why?
-Let $$P = \{\text{people in the room}\}$$ .
-Let $n = |P|$ , and define $f : P \to \{1, \dots, n-1\}$ by $f(j) =$ the number of people with whom $j \in P$ shakes hands (Note that you don't shake hands with yourself.)
+- Suppose that people in a room shake hands with some other people in the room.
+Then at least two of these people will shake hands the same number of times. - Why?
+Let P = {people in the room}.
+Let n = |P|, and define f: P → {1,...,n-1} by f(j) = the number of people with whom j ∈ P shakes hands (Note that you don't shake hands with yourself.)